littlefroggies/firstclassinstances/README.md

 # firstclassinstances
-Some approaches on implementation of type class inheritance in Haskell.
+Some approaches to implementation of type class inheritance in Haskell.

 ## Description
-``ClassInheritanceBasic.hs`` contains initial approach with lesser dependencies on GHC's pragmas.
+``ClassInheritanceBasic.hs`` contains initial approach with less dependencies on GHC's pragmas.

 Second example will be added soon.